Why Your Organization Needs a Cybersecurity Roadmap

 Crafting a Vision for Your Cybersecurity Needs

 A cybersecurity roadmap is an assessment of current capability and a gap analysis with a short- to long-term vision for integrating security practices.
-The need to address future implementation, control enablement, and a road to follow is critical for organizational and prioritization purposes.
+The need to address future implementation, evolving compliance requirements that pertain to your industry, control enablement, and a road to follow is critical for your organizational and prioritization purposes.

-The roadmap should delineate the predecessor tasks along the journey so controls and implementation compliment a strategy of security and risk management.
+The roadmap should delineate the predecessor tasks along the journey so controls and implementation complement a strategy of security and risk management.

-The roadmap gives a perspective to stakeholders about the approach being taken to secure an organization and mitigate risk.
+The roadmap gives a perspective to stakeholders about the approach being taken to secure your organization and mitigate risk.
 The roadmap itself should be generalized to an extent to not be overly prescriptive.
-In essence, it shouldn't affect an organization's ability to alter the roadmap to address new risks or newly identified threats.
+In essence, it shouldn't affect your organization's ability to alter the roadmap to address new risks or newly identified threats.

 The ability to address agility is important.
-Prioritized items should be your first stops on the roadmap, but these can and often change in light of newly identified threats.
-An example being a longer term replacement of a configuration management and control system is prioritized based on identified vulnerabilities within the current system.
+Prioritized items should be your first stops on the roadmap, but these can and often change in light of newly identified threats and regulatory updates.
+For example, you might prioritize the long-term replacement of a configuration management and control system after identifying vulnerabilities within your current system.
+As another example, you might see the Customized Approach introduced in Payment Card Industry's Data Security Standard (PCI DSS) v4.0 as an opportunity to adapt your security controls with a greater emphasis on continuous monitoring.

 The Steps for Creating a Cybersecurity Roadmap